Submitting a DMF using Electronic Common Technical Document (eCTD)

 If the authorized party changes its name the new authorized party should request a new LOA from the DMF holder.
 Failure to do so may result in a delay in review of the DMF.

 It is not necessary to submit a Withdrawal of Authorization Letter for the holder or authorized party’s previous name.

 A DMF holder is expected to retain a complete reference copy that is identical to, and maintained in the same chronological order as, their submissions to FDA (See Section IV.D.1 in the DMF Guidance).
 Therefore the old owner of the DMF is expected to transfer that copy to the new owner of the DMF.

-If Company B changes its name to Company C, whether through an internal name change or a through sale of the company, the new holder should submit an Administrative Amendment/Subject Change requesting a change in the Subject to “MATERIAL manufactured in LOCATION OF COMPANY A for COMPANY C.” This amendment should contain a statement that the new holder of the DMF takes full responsibility for all the information in the DMF and for all the processes and testing performed by the manufacturer.
+If Company B changes its name, whether through an internal name change or a through sale of the company, the new holder should notify the FDA of the name change.
+This submission should contain a statement that the new holder of the DMF takes full responsibility for all the information in the DMF and for all the processes and testing performed by the manufacturer.

 ANNUAL REPORTS (Category 2)

 According to the DMF Guidance, Annual Reports are NOT to be used to report changes in the DMF.
 As noted above, Annual Reports submitted at the same time as amendments in eCTD must have separate Sequence Numbers.

 The Annual Report should contain (for Cover Letter see Templates below):

 1. An administrative page containing the Administrative Information specified above (Administrative Information in a DMF)

 AND 2.
 One of the following